 - are in the process of Formation or have completed their Formation at the particular Level ther are requesting, and

-- are members of the National Association of the Catechesis of the Good Shepherd (see Become a Member)
+- hold Individual Membership in the National Association of the Catechesis of the Good Shepherd (see Become a Member)